deadlydog/deadlydog.github.io/_posts/2012-09-25-adding-and-accessing-custom-sections-in-your-c-app-config.md

 </pre>
 </div>

-at the top of your C# files, as well as the “System.Configuration” assembly included in your project’s references.
+at the top of your C# files, as well as the "System.Configuration" assembly included in your project’s references.

-So this works great, but what about when we want to bring in more values than just a single string (or technically you could use this to bring in 2 strings, where the “key” could be the other string you want to store; for example, we could have stored the value of the Key as the user-friendly name of the url).
+So this works great, but what about when we want to bring in more values than just a single string (or technically you could use this to bring in 2 strings, where the "key" could be the other string you want to store; for example, we could have stored the value of the Key as the user-friendly name of the url).

 <span style="color: #d16349; font-size: medium;"><strong>More Advanced (and more complicated)</strong></span>